chrislalos/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/csi-delauth-hook/index.md

 - `FETCHED`: The user is authenticated successfully and the profile is fetched successfully.
 - `FAILED`: The operation failed and the detailed cause is in the error object.

-For example to indicate that the user authenticates successfully and the profile is fetched successfully, you would return:
+For example, to indicate that the user authenticates successfully and the profile is fetched successfully, you would return:

 ```json
 {